The Australian Boer War Memorial

 But nothing came of Morris's recommendation for the VC possibly because in 1899 Australian troops were classed as "colonials" and Tom Morris was only a farm contractor and "trooper".
 Later, a professional from the Australian Commonwealth did an equally brave thing and became the nations first VC winner.
 That takes nothing away from what Tom Morris did.

 Two contemporary cigarette companies issued cards to commemorate South African war heroes, the "Ogden" cigarette company issued a card using the photograph above of Tom Morris.
 The other was issued by the also long defunct "Taddy" Cigarette Company.
 The Taddy card takes quite a degree of licence.
 The regimental badges have been evened up by adding extra elephant trunks, also the badges and buttons are gold instead of silver.
-And; Tom is shown wearing the VC that never happened.
+And; Tom is shown wearing the VC that was never confirmed.

 "Four men were wounded with rifle bullets in a shooting affray near Jingellic.
 About 17 shots were fired at a picnic party by a man named Claude Batson.
 One of the men later died.
 Armed; Batson terrified the district for several days and turned bushranger, hunted by an armed posse he was eventually captured in a starving condition at a dairy farm near Jingellic.
 It was during the search that Sgt Tom Morris visited a house at Lankey's Creek and after searching the house, saw Batson run through the orchard.
 Morris called to him to put up his hands, but instead Batson turned and fired at him, and also at Sgt O'Connor.
 Morris fired at Batson and the shot went through his sleeve.
 He took aim again, but the rifle jammed.